TomObungu/physics.md/OCR A Level Physics/Specification/Energy, Power And Resistance/Potential Difference And e.m.f.md

 \varepsilon = \frac{W}{Q}
 $$

+The e.m.f would be the energy each unit of charge contains right as it is leaving from the cell.
+### Why
+At the bottom of the cell, the charge carries have a lower electrical potential energy.
 ## Calculating energy transfer
 The energy transferred depends on the size of the p.d and the charge passing through the component.
 $$